 What Clothes Should You Wear To Avoid Mosquito Bites?

-If you feel too hot in these types of clothes, then repellent treated clothes are the best solution.
+If you feel too hot in these clothes, then repellent treated clothes are the best solution.
 You can either buy pre-treated clothes or spray them yourself.

-The best solution is probably clothes treated with permethrin and deet or picaridin applied to any bare skin.
-Always follow label directions when using repellents.
+The best solution is probably clothes treated with permethrin.
+Then apply a DEET or picaridin mosquito repellent to any bare skin.
+Always follow label directions when using insect repellents.
 You can also check the EPA to see other repellents they recommend.

-Wearing clothes like these can be a good solution when you are in a mosquito-infested area.
-One often overlooked item is a head net; they are effective, light, easy to pack, and quite cheap.
+Wearing clothes like these can be good protection from mosquito-borne disease when in a mosquito-infested area.
+A head net is often overlooked; they are effective, light, easy to pack, and relatively cheap.

-If it’s your own garden, the first action should always be to eliminate any standing water.
+Controlling the number of mosquitoes is the best form of protection.
+If it’s your garden, the first action should always be to eliminate any standing water to stop mosquitoes from breeding.
 If there is any water you can’t eliminate, use a mosquito dunk.
 This will kill all mosquito larvae and prevent reinfestation.
-But, don’t fall into the trap of buying useless ultrasonic repellent devices.
+For adult mosquitoes, mosquito traps and fogging will help.
+But, don’t fall into the trap of buying ultrasonic repellent devices; they don’t work.